-4.5 Summary
+Summary

 Diversification of livelihoods should be an essential component of the economic transformation of ASAL regions, but diversification per se is not inevitably a positive process.
 Much of the transformation of livelihoods that has been ongoing for several decades is related more to a negative process of being pushed out of pastoralism by droughts and resource constraints than to any positive process related to higher nonpastoralist incomes or to returns on education.
 Moreover, sedentary farming in the absence of irrigation does not typically lead to higher incomes (quite the opposite), while the absorptive capacity of irrigation is sizable but limited, especially if implementation is not cost-effective.
 Two avenues that do offer greater potential are urbanization and a big push on education.
 The urban population of pastoralist regions is still quite small but seemingly better off on every objective welfare dimension.
 The main question is whether the infrastructure (especially water) prerequisites for expanded urban settlements can be met, as well as job creation in urban areas.
-But urbanization and migration are likely to enhance resilience in the region because urban livelihoods are less vulnerable to drought.
+But urbanization and migration are likely to enhance resilience in the region because urban livelihoods are less vulnerable to drought than are rural ones.
 As for related improvements in education, there are a number of direct and indirect benefits, but there are obvious challenges to scaling up education in mobile pastoralist communities.
-However, there is also a relatively large foundation of innovative programs from both Africa and other continents that could be a source of inspiration for scaling up pastoralist education schemes.
+However, there is also a relatively large foundation of innovative programs from both Africa and other continents that could be a source of inspiration for scaling up pastoralist education projects.
 Moreover, there appears to be a growing but unmet demand for education among pastoralists themselves.